fajmayor/HNG-internship-stage_5b/readme.md

 ### 2. Then run the laravel-deploy to install laravel and the necessary periquisites

-`ansible-playbook laravel-deploy.yml -i hosts -u ubuntu`
+`ansible-playbook laravel-deploy.yml -i hosts -u hng`